 2-pass development is a new methodology proposed by WaveMaker, specifically targeted at using a low-code platform in the most optimized manner to completely leverage the omnipresent citizen developers in an enterprise to usher an era of enterprise innovation.

 2-pass development methodology, as it says, includes two development passes:

-- A Technical Pass, driven by a team comprising of technical experts and developers write the code and wrap them as visual components, that can be used by the Business Pass team to build apps.
+- A Technical Pass, driven by a team comprising of technical experts and developers writes the code and wraps them as visual components, that can be used by the Business Pass team to build apps.

-*Read more about 2-pass development approach and its benefits in my blog here.
+*Read more about the 2-pass development approach and its benefits in my blog here.

-2-pass development methodology bridges the missing links, brings in the much needed standardization and process optimization into the app development using low code platforms with citizen developers.
+2-pass development methodology bridges the missing links bring in much-needed standardization and process optimization into the app development using low code platforms with citizen developers.

 This setup can enable the enterprise citizen developers in a big way and usher in innovation within the enterprise.
 “Democratization of app development” becomes a reality.
 WaveMaker platform is helping customers serve theirs.
 It is truly commendable how low code platforms like WaveMaker is helping add tremendous amounts of value to many enterprises by giving them the freedom to build codeless, intuitive technology at the click of the mouse.